 - Tier III applicants are those who meet the minimum required GPA for consideration into the program and those in which the GPA may or may not support a presumption of academic success.

 The fundamental question the admissions committee poses to evaluate an applicant’s non-academic qualities is, “Does the applicant possess the qualities of a good dental hygienist?”
 In order to answer this question, the committee considers various non-academic criteria, such as work ethic, knowledge of the profession, motivation, compassion, integrity, communication skills, leadership and desire to contribute to society.
-In addition, the committee will assess an applicant’s resiliency, willingness to accept responsibility and maturity.
+Shadowing a dental hygienist is not required but highly encouraged.
+In addition, the committee will assess an applicant’s ability to work in teams, resiliency, willingness to accept responsibility and maturity.
 Please review the Dental Hygiene Program Application Review Rubric, posted under the Program Information section of the DHCAS application, on how the Dental Hygiene Admissions Committee evaluates each applicant.

 Community service activity